 You are subject to the local laws of the Czech Republic, including ones that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

-It is illegal to photograph some buildings in the Czech Republic.
+It is illegal to photograph some buildings in the Czech Republic, including indoor shopping centres.
 These buildings generally carry signs stating that taking photos is forbidden.
 If in doubt, check with local authorities before taking photos.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.